High Powered Representation & Personalized Service

 - Warrant Application Hearing

-Please contact our office or one of our Georgia Criminal Defense Attorneys at Lawson and Berry for more information and on how we can help you navigate the system.
+Please contact our office or one of our Georgia Criminal Lawyers at Lawson and Berry for more information and on how we can help you navigate the system.

 When charged with a crime, the first thing to come to people's mind is what is this going to cost me.

 Everyone wants to know what kind of sentence the Court could impose on him or her and what the minimum and maximum fines will be.
+Because every case is different, a Georgia Criminal Attorney cannot guarantee an outcome for a case.
+However, we can provide you with potential punishments you may face and how we can work to alleviate the punishment as much as possible.
 Check out the articles on other types of penalties you could be subjected to:

 Crimes under this category are sometimes thought of as not as serious as other crimes.